flyer8/exness/README.md

 - Database: Redis cluster

 Before deploying the project, you should clone repository and edit Ansible inventory file `hosts`, specify the appropriate IP addresses in it.
-For ingress balancing and proxing should to specify appropriate domain name in `chart.nginx/values.yaml` in `serverBlock:` and `ingress:`.
+For ingress balancing and proxing should specify appropriate domain name in `chart.nginx/values.yaml` in `serverBlock:` and `ingress:`.
-Also appropriate A-record should be present in DNS or `/etc/hosts`.
-For example: `192.168.0.102	exness.local` Then execute playbook:
+Also appropriate A-record must be present in DNS or `/etc/hosts`.
+For example: `192.168.0.102	exness.local`.
+Then execute playbook:
 ```
 ansible-playbook -i hosts playbook.yml